Pryor Mountains Working Ranch

 USA

-Being a cowboy has always been a secret dream of lots of men and women.
-To a cowboy, the horse was not a pet but a companion and partner with whom he works and depends on to accomplish great tasks.
-That is what we offer at this ranch - the beautiful country, a great cow horse who will help you turn your first cow back into the herd and help you to feel what it is to be a real cowboy.
-The ranch is located in very beautiful, peaceful, and quiet country at the border of Montana and Wyoming.
+This ranch in the Pryor Mountains is an authentic working cattle and horse ranch South of Billings, Montana.
+It is not a dude ranch!
+Hard working cowboys have taken care of this ranch since 1889 and they will ride with you on 40,000 acres of their open grassland country while taking care of 800 cows calf pairs.
+Montana's "Big Sky Country" takes you away from swimming pools and golf courses to a remote, quiet setting where you can hear the babbling creek at night and see breathtaking scenery no matter what direction we decide to ride in that day.
+The ranch also raises their own herd of trusty quarter horses.
+Being a cowboy has always been a secret dream of many men and women.
+To a cowboy, the horse is not a pet but a companion and partner with whom he works and depends on to accomplish great tasks.
+That is what we offer at this ranch - a beautiful country setting to befriend a great cow horse who will help you turn your first errant cow back into the herd and help you to feel what it is like to be a real cowboy in Wyoming.
+The ranch is located in very picturesque, peaceful, and calm countryside at the border of Montana and Wyoming.
 It is rolling, native grasslands with areas of pines and canyons, laying along the Eastern slope of the majestic Pryor Mountains which run East and West.
 Very few people have ever invaded its serene and spacious lands.
 As you leave the paved highway and start up the canyon along the rutted road toward the mountain, you actually feel as if you are traveling back in time.

+Come ride with our cowboys, it will change your life perspective forever!
 The sun rises at 4:30 right along with our cook and each morning the bell rings at 7:00 for breakfast (coffee is always on at 5:30).
 Do you want to share in the first best experience?
 The best place to experience this thrill is on the canyon rims at 6:30 each morning with your camera.

 Our wranglers will take you with them (if you want to go) to bring in the horse rumuda on one of these peaceful mornings.
 If you want to ride, then ask Mike to put your name on the list early.
-This is one of the first most memorable experiences we share with our guest during their stay at the Dryhead.
+This is one of the first most memorable experiences we share with our guest during their stay at the ranch.

-branding, vaccinating, roping, mini-veterinary needs, wrangling the cavvy, holding herd, salting, fencing, rotating pastures, bull gathering, weaning calves, pregnancy testing cows, weaning colts, working mare bands, occasional horse drives and rounding up strays.
+Any ranch week may include: branding, vaccinating, roping, mini-veterinary needs, wrangling the cavvy, holding herd, salting, fencing, rotating pastures, bull gathering, weaning calves, pregnancy testing cows, weaning colts, working mare bands, occasional horse drives and rounding up strays.
 Each activity depends on the time of year you decide to join us.
 Generally, ranch weeks include several of the activities listed above.
-You can be sure that you will be able to push a lot of cattle!

 |